Visiting Felton Road

 The winery and The Elms vineyard

 Some history.
 Felton Road dates back to 1991, when Stewart Elms planted the Elms Vineyard on Felton Road, in the Bannockburn district of Central Otago.
-Current owner Nigel Greening first purchased Cornish Point Vineyard in 1998 (an 8.6 hectare block), and then in 2000 purchased Felton Road with its the Elms Vineyard, which now has 14.6 hectares of vines.
+Current owner Nigel Greening first purchased Cornish Point Vineyard in 1998 (an 8.6 hectare block), and then in 2000 purchased Felton Road with the Elms Vineyard, which now has 14.6 hectares of vines.

-Interestingly, the fruit from this leased vineyard, managed by the Felton Road team, is split three ways, with Calvert wines also being made by Craggy Range and Pyramid Valley Vineyards.
+Next we headed over to Calvert, a gently sloping, north facing vineyard first planted in 1999, with two more planting phases in 2001 and 2003.
+The soils are deep silt loams, with moderately high fertility.
+The vineyard is quite consistent, and because it is a bit lower down than the Elms, it ripens sooner.
+Interestingly, the fruit from this leased vineyard, managed by the Felton Road team, has for a number of years been split three ways, with Calvert wines also being made by Craggy Range and Pyramid Valley Vineyards.
 The three different wines that result are an interesting case study in how three excellent wineries each imprint their own stylistic influences on grapes from the same site.
 Does the terroir come through in the wines, or is winemaking the overriding influence?
+In the future, however, the impact of a divorce on the owner means that half of the vineyard was put up for sale, and Felton snapped it up, taking the three Pinot Noir blocks Willows, Aurum and Springs.
+This means that the three-way split will cease.

 Finally, we had a look at the Elms vineyard, which is the home block of Felton Road, surrounding the winery building.
 It was planted over two phases (blocks 1-9 1992-1994 and 10-13 in 2001).
 There are currently 8.1 ha of Pinot Noir, 4.1 ha of Chardonnay and 2.2 ha of Riesling, all matched to the specific soil types that best suit each variety.